alcrene/pyloric-network-simulator/README.md

        <my-project>
        ├─ ...
        └─ lib
-          └─ pyloric-network-simulator
+          └─ pyloric_simulator
+             ├─ config/
              ├─ prinz2004.py
              ├─ requirements.txt
              └─ ...

+3. Install the requirements

+   pip install -r ./pyloric_simulator/requirements.txt

 4. Add the contents of `requirements.txt` to your own dependencies.

-5. To use the `prinz2004` module, just import as you would any of your own modules.
+To use the `prinz2004.py` module, just import it as you would any of your own modules.

-### Alternative: Separate package
+### Alternative: Standalone package

 If you want to develop the simulator, you may prefer to clone the repository and make it a dependency to your project.